kushal19057/kushaljuneja-bearblog-data/posts/20220408-riise-iiitd.md

 ## [Research] Wireless Federated Learning <a name="federated-learning-metalhead"></a>

 Federated Learning is a different (and privacy focussed) way to think about Machine Learing.
 Instead of all clients sending their data to the central server, the clients train the model on their own device (since edge devices like mobile-phones have become powerful enough to do such computation) and only send parameter updates to the central server.
 You can read more Federated Learning on [Google Tech Talks Youtube Channel](https://www.youtube.com/user/GoogleTechTalks/featured).
 Ayush (a.k.a MetalHead) and Divin are contributing to this domain.
-Meet the team (L->R) Ayush and Divin.
+Meet the team (L->R) Divin and Ayush.
 ![20220408_103712](https://user-images.githubusercontent.com/55680959/170123147-3f601935-f122-4b2d-8c97-e5808b4ed9e6.jpg)